quesby/quesby-boilerplate/src/content/documentation/content-management.md

 # Content Management Guide

-This comprehensive guide covers all aspects of content management in Neutrino, from basic content creation to advanced CMS integration and workflow management.
+This comprehensive guide covers all aspects of content management in Quesby, from basic content creation to advanced CMS integration and workflow management.

 ## Quick Navigation